Azure/connectthedots/Devices/Gateways/GatewayService/RaspberryPi-Gateway-setup.md

 		EventHubDeviceId="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 		EventHubDeviceDisplayName="SensorGatewayService"/>

+	After:

+		<AMQPServiceConfig
+		AMQPSAddress="amqps://D1:iKwblb9AwHD2GPzu1TRF5Jz76QiSynsjbuWbdxsIi98%3D@sstest20-ns.servicebus.windows.net"
+		EventHubName="ehdevices"
+		EventHubMessageSubject="gtsv"
+		EventHubDeviceId="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+		EventHubDeviceDisplayName="SensorGatewayService"/>

+	You can also replace the EventHubDeviceId with an ID of your choice.

 * Use  the file \Scripts\RaspberryPi\deploy.cmd to copy all requisite files from your computer to the Pi.
 To use the .CMD file, you will need to